H0llyW00dzZ/crypto-rand/README.md

 > - **randWalk**: Generates a sequence representing a random walk starting from position 0, where each step moves by ±stepSize.
 Returns an array containing all positions including the starting position.
 >
 > - **randPassword vs. randString**: `randPassword` is specifically designed for password generation with built-in character type controls, password-specific features like excluding similar-looking characters (0O1lI), and ensuring proper character distribution for strong passwords.
 While `randString` is a general-purpose string generator, `randPassword` is optimized for creating secure passwords with common password policy requirements.
+>
+> - **randLattice**: Generates cryptographically secure random numbers using lattice-based mathematical operations and the Learning With Errors (LWE) problem.
+Uses high-dimensional vector operations with Gaussian error distribution for enhanced security.

 ### Character Sets
 ```typescript